Cybersecurity blog Cybersecurity blog

 How about giving your employees and/or co-workers a free GDPR training, courtesy of AwareGO?

-We are celebrating 1 year of GDPR with a free trial which includes 3 training videos focusing on data safety.
+We are celebrating 1 year of GDPR with a free trial which includes 3 cybersecurity training videos focusing on data safety.

-You can sign up for free and start the training within minutes.
+You can sign up for free and start the cybersecurity training within minutes.
 Our LMS platform is that easy!

 blank